-This page gives you details of the levels of government affecting Oakthorpe, Donisthorpe and Acresford from the lowest level, the Parish Council, up to the national (MP) and European (MEP) levels.
+This page gives you details of the levels of government affecting Oakthorpe, Donisthorpe and Acresford from the lowest level, the Parish Council, up to the national (MP) levels.
 Links to other relevant web pages describe the responsibilities of each council so you can work out who to contact about a particular issue.

 Each level of government has officers and workers (civil servants) who are paid to do the work of the council, and elected local representatives (the Councillors and members of parliament) who represent the interests of the people who live in their area.
 You should contact the council officers/workers for general questions or advice, to put in planning applications etc. If you have a complaint or wish to make your views about council services known, then you should contact your elected representative.